ePages-de/restdocs-raml/README.md

 ramlVersion | `RAML` version header - `0.8` or `1.0` | `1.0`
-separatePublicApi | Should the plugin generate an additional `api-public.raml` that does not contain the resources marked as private | `false` outputDirectory | The output directory | `build/ramldoc` snippetsDirectory | The directory Spring REST Docs generated the snippets to | `build/generated-snippets`
+separatePublicApi | Should the plugin generate an additional `api-public.raml` that does not contain the resources marked as private | `false` outputDirectory | The output directory | `build/ramldoc` outputFileNamePrefix | The file name prefix of the top level RAML file | `api` which results in `api.raml` snippetsDirectory | The directory Spring REST Docs generated the snippets to | `build/generated-snippets`

 ## Generate HTML